 Presence of bacteria P. acnes and inflammation

 Acne can cause scars, which can leave permanent marks on the skin.
-Traditional acne scar treatments can cause significant discomfort and down-time whilst not addressing the underlying cellular dysregulation.
+Traditional acne scar treatments can cause significant discomfort and down-time while not addressing the underlying cellular dysregulation.

 There are different acne scars that are classified according to the shape.

-Many people with acne aren’t sure how to deal with this battle against their own skin.
-Normally they start trying the different home remedies like face masks and scrubs and then going to the pharmacy to obtain the available treatments.
+Many people with acne are not sure how to deal with the battle against their own skin.
+Normally, they start by trying different home remedies like face masks and scrubs, and eventually go to the pharmacy to seek out other available treatments.
 But sometimes, especially in cases with moderate to severe acne, these options are not enough.
 Conventional acne treatments can pose challenges, from not working to skin irritation to serious side effects.
-And considering the scars, many acne scar treatments may cause significant pain and downtime - redness, swelling or, in some cases, bruising – without addressing the underlying problems in the skin.
+When considering scars, many acne scar treatments may cause significant pain and downtime - redness, swelling or, in some cases, bruising – without addressing the underlying problems in the skin.